FarkostInteractive/VerdantPage/Documentation/Component Reference/VerdantCamera.md

 # VerdantCamera

-The central component of Verdant responsible for rendering vegetation in the world.
-A camera without one of these won't be able to see any Verdant vegetation.
-Different cameras can have different settings and function independently.
+VerdantCamera is the most important component in Verdant and responsible for keeping track of everything else.
+It attaches to a Unity camera and renders vegetation to it by interpreting the surrounding scene and procedurally placing instances within the camera view frustum.
+As instances drawn by a camera are specific to it each camera in the scene needs to have its own VerdantCamera.
+Without it, vegetation cannot be seen.

+Each VerdantCamera is only aware of the world within its Render Distance.
+You can think of the VerdantCamera as being a sort of treadmill.
+Surrounding it is a zone of vegetation that seems to be attached to the scene but actually only exists around it.
+As the camera moves in one direction it reveals more of the treadmill and the area behind it passes back underneath it.
+This means that no matter how large your world is, the only vegetation that exists is what is around the camera.
+It's not even that it's culling everything else, it literally does not exist until the camera comes to look at it.
+Consequentially the performance of Verdant is almost entirely dependant on the render distance and density of the vegetation therein.
+How much vegetation there is in the world in total is irrelevant.

+VerdantCamera maintains several fields of its own in addition to any [affector fields](Fields/index.html) attached.
+These can be configured under Precision Parameters.
+See [Central Concepts - Fields](../CentralConcepts/Fields) for an explanation of fields as a general concept.

-When rendering Verdant in the scene view the scene camera will base its settings of one of the active VerdantCameras.
-If there is a main camera it will always use that one, otherwise the first found will be used.
+When Verdant is enabled in the scene view the scene camera is essentially treated as having a VerdantCamera of its own.
+It will base its settings of one of the active VerdantCameras.
+If there is a main camera it will always use that, otherwise it chooses the first one found.

 ## Parameters